-Tomato producers invest money in optimizing their crop yield by surface unit.
-The traditional way of doing it is testing different hybrids of plants, combined with different spacing, area of land, time of planting, treatment, watering, etc.
+Tomato producers invest money in optimizing their crop yield (and revenue) by surface unit.
+The traditional way of doing it is to test different hybrids of plants, combined with different spacing, area of land, time of planting, treatment, watering, fertilizer, etc.

 Each test costs $ and takes time!

 The goal was to predict the yield of different hybrids of tomato plants to understand their potential for production as a function of time at different sites.
-Machine learning will be used to create a multivariate model where the yield of a plant can be predicted as a function of site, hybrid, and time and predict the “most likely” growth curve.
-The models can also be trained to be used for specific size categories.
+Machine learning was used to create a multivariate model where the yield of a plant can be predicted as a function of site, hybrid, and time and predict the most likely growth curve.
+The models can also be trained to predict size categories.

-The practical meaning to these parameters were discussed with the farm operator to guide the design of new experiments as well as the forecasting of yield for investment evaluation.
+The practical meaning to these parameters were discussed with the farm operator for design of new experiments as well as the forecasting of yield for investment evaluation.